About Spring Hill

 Grades Kindergarten through Sixth 9:00 AM - 3:30 PM

-Children should not arrive at school before 8:40 AM.
-We do not have personnel on duty to supervise students coming to school before 8:40 unless they are enrolled in the CampFire program (CampFire # 279-3551).
+Children should not arrive at school before 8:50 AM.
+We do not have personnel on duty to supervise students coming to school before 8:50.
 The first bell rings at 8:50 AM, at which time students may enter the classroom.
 Students are dismissed at 3:30 PM and should leave the school grounds promptly at dismissal time, unless they are participating in a supervised after-school activity.
 Supervision ends at 3:40 PM except in the case of participation in an authorized after-school activity.
 If your student is not riding the school bus, please be sure to pick up your child on time.
 Arriving at school on time and staying until 3:30 dismissal is very important.
 Students arriving tardy and leaving early are being deprived of their rights to full educational opportunities.
 Parents, please support your children by having them in school for the full six and one-half hours.

 Attendance is an essential part of learning.
 Multiple absences and tardies impact a student’s academic performance.
 Missing the first few minutes of school will impact your child’s entire day, and late arrivals disrupt the learning of others.
 Excessive absences and tardies have multiple consequences.
 Please make sure your child is here on time.
 If your child will not be in school, please call the attendance line at 742-5450 option 1.